 The Public Works Department is charged with the upkeep and maintenance of any street opening after completion certificate is issued under Section 25.4.5.
-The Public Works Department will also, after a satisfactory period of time has passed to allow for settlement, excavate the cold patch surface, and permanently repair the opening to the specifications of the Public Works Director.
+The Public Works Department will also, after a satisfactory period of time has passed to allow for settlement, excavate the cold patch surface, and permanently repair the opening to the specifications of the Commissioner of Public Works.